Edinburgh-Genome-Foundry/genome_collector/README.rst

     records = collection.get_taxid_biopython_records(511145, "protein_fasta")

 And that's it!
-If the protein data wasn't already on your machine, Genome Collector downloaded from NCBI, and stored in your "collection" for the next time time you need it.
+If the protein data wasn't already on your machine, Genome Collector downloaded it from NCBI, and stored it in your "collection" for the next time you need it.

 Now let's get a path to a local BLAST database for *S. cerevisiae*: